CHEGEBB/africana-framework/README.md

-# 🌐 Africana Framework - Machine Pentesters For Exploration 🌐
+# 🌐 Africana-Framework Simple But Lethal 🌐

-Africana is a REDTEAM Penetration Testing Framework written in pure Python3.
-It aims to make penetration testing easier for testers by covering a wide range of attack vectors, including web exploitation, WiFi attacks, phishing, malware generation, social engineering attacks, password cracking, and internal network attacks.
+* Africana-framework is a REDTEAM Penetration Testing Framework written in pure Python3.
+* It aims to make penetration testing easier for testers by covering a wide range of attack vectors including;
+ web exploitation, WiFi attacks, phishing, malware generation, social engineering attacks, password cracking, and internal network attacks.

 ## Disclaimer: 🚧 Hacking is addictive  😂, Yoooh! " With Great power.."👀 ...you know the drill... 🚧**

-**Africana is strictly designed for educational purposes only.
+*Africana is strictly designed for educational purposes only.
 If you think you're about to become the next cyber-vigilante, think again.**<br>
- **This tool won't magically turn you into a hacking wizard overnight.
+*This tool won't magically turn you into a hacking wizard overnight.
 It's more like a virtual playground for learning the art (and science) of ethical hacking.**<br>
-**🙅‍♂️ Don't even think about using this tool for anything illegal or malicious.
+*🙅‍♂️ Don't even think about using this tool for anything illegal or malicious.
 The cyber police will find you, and they won't be amused.**

 ## Features
 - 🔒 System Security Configuration with Tor, Privoxy, Squid, Macchanger, Dnsleak, etc.
 - 🌐 Local Network Pentesting with Bettercap, Nmap, Metasploit, Responder, Smbmap, etc.
 - 🚀 C2 & Reverseshell Generation Engines with Shelz, Hoaxshell, Ncat, Rlwrap, Villain, etc.